nymtech/nym/documentation/operators/src/preliminary-steps.md

 # Preliminary Steps

-> The Nym `mix node`, `gateway` and `network-requester` binaries were built in the [building nym](./binaries/building-nym.md) section.
+> The Nym `mixnode`, `gateway` and `network-requester` binaries were built in the [building nym](./binaries/building-nym.md) section.
 If you haven't yet built Nym and want to run the code, go there first.

-## Preliminary steps

 There are a couple of steps that need completing before starting to set up your mix node, gateway or a network requester: